mhiew/redoc-lint-github-action/README.md

 The entrypoint and other arguments to be provided to the openapi lint command.
 This is relative to your github workspace.

+If `args` is not specified it will default to `--help` to return a list of commands.

 ## Example Usage
 ```yaml
 jobs: